Dietetics (Pre-Registration)

 Course content

-Through this two-year course, you’ll develop the skills and knowledge to work as a dietitian professional, delivering therapeutic nutrition in both public and private sector organisations.
+Through this two-year course, you’ll develop the skills and knowledge to work as a dietitian, delivering therapeutic nutrition in both public and private sector organisations.

-You’ll combine theory and practical sessions so that, when you graduate, you’re prepared to practise as a Dietitian professional across health and food sectors.
+You’ll combine theory and practical sessions so that, when you graduate, you’re prepared to practise as a dietitian across health and food sectors.

 You’ll attend professional development seminars to support you in your preparation for placement practice in a variety of settings.
 We have established links with industry and facilitate placement opportunities within our networks, enriching your own industry connections and practical experience.

-You’ll complete scientific-based research projects for your dissertation, focusing on your areas of interest and where you hope to develop a career in.
+You’ll complete scientific-based research projects for your dissertation, focusing on your specialist study area and where you hope to develop a career.

 Qualification, course duration and attendance options